Avro Canada CF-105 Arrow: AIR 7-3 and C105

 Avro submitted their modified C105 design in May 1953, essentially a two-man version of the C104/2.
 A change to a "shoulder-mounted" wing allowed rapid access to the aircraft's internals, weapons bay, and engines.
 The new design also allowed the wing to be built as a single structure sitting on the upper fuselage, simplifying construction and improving strength.
 The wing design and positioning required a long main landing gear that still had to fit within the thin delta wing, presenting an engineering challenge.
 Five different wing sizes were outlined in the report, ranging between 1,000 ft^{2} and 1,400 ft^{2} (93 m^{2} to 130 m^{2}); the 1,200 ft^{2} (111 m^{2}) sized version was eventually selected.

 The primary engine selection was the Rolls-Royce RB.106, an advanced two-spool design offering around 21000 lbf.
 Backup designs were the Bristol Olympus OL-3, the US-built Curtiss-Wright J67 version of the OL-3, or the Orenda TR.9 engines.

-Armament was stored in a large internal bay located in a "belly" position, taking up over one third of the aircraft fuselage.
+Armament was stored in a large internal bay located in a "belly" position, taking up over one third of the fuselage.
 A wide variety of weapons could be deployed from this bay, such as the Hughes Falcon guided missile, the CARDE Velvet Glove air-to-air missile, or four general-purpose 1,000 lb bombs.
 The Velvet Glove radar-guided missile had been under development with the RCAF for some time, but was believed unsuitable for supersonic speeds and lacked development potential.
 Consequently, further work on that project was cancelled in 1956.

-In July 1953, the proposal was accepted and Avro was given the go-ahead to start a full design study under the project name: "CF-105".
+In July 1953, the proposal was accepted and Avro was given the go-ahead to start a full design study under the project name "CF-105".
 In December, CA$27 million was provided to start flight modelling.
 At first, the project was limited in scope, but the introduction of the Soviet Myasishchev M-4 Bison jet bomber and the Soviet Union's testing of a hydrogen bomb the next month dramatically changed Cold War priorities.
 In March 1955, the contract was upgraded to CA$260 million for five Arrow Mk.1 flight-test aircraft, to be followed by 35 Arrow Mk.
 2s with production engines and fire-control systems.